-The Baris NCE League’s ground-hop began badly for Bradford locals, with Eccleshill United going down 3-2 at home to Dinnington Town yesterday morning in Division One.
+The Baris NCE League’s ground-hop began badly for Bradford locals, with Eccleshill United going down 3-2 at home to Dinnington Town yesterday morning in

 The visitors opened the scoring in the 11th minute though Michael Trench but the Eagles were level by the break after Marcus Edwards netted from the penalty spot.